mdundek/multipaas/documentation/INSTALL.md

 > NOTE: If the target machine for the `host-node` is a different machine that the one used to run the preparation script, then copy the repo folder over to the target machine (using a USB key for instance if the target has no internet connection).

 Before installing the `host-node` components, you will have to import the Vagrant Kubernetes base boxes to the target machine.
 Those baseboxes have been created during the preparation phase of the deployment.
-To install the boxes, run the following command:
+To install the boxes on the target machine(s), run the following command:

 ```
 ./install/build/prepare.sh \